 - Does the room overlook an outside space that could create problems such as traffic, leaf blowers, or noisy neighbors?

 - Is there power and ventilation?
 (This is particularly relevant if you’re using a walk-in closet.)

 - Acoustically speaking, a square room is the least optimal shape, so if you have two similar rooms with different dimensions, choose the least square one.

 So, you’ve chosen your space!
 The most crucial element has been solidified, but the work is not done.
-You now need to go about soundproofing the studio, making sure that no sound is able to leave or enter.
-This, as Muffett points out, “has nothing to do with optimizing the sound quality of your recording, rather it is a fundamental requirement before you even get started.”
+You now need to go about soundproofing your voiceover studio, making sure that no sound is able to leave or enter.
+This, as Muffett points out, “has nothing to do with optimizing the sound quality of your recording; rather it is a fundamental requirement before you even get started.”

 “Sound is essentially energy, and the higher the pitch the less energy that sound has,” he says.
 “Therefore, the higher the pitch, the easier it is to soundproof against.
 Think of a car blasting music; with the doors closed you hear just the bass and low end sounds thumping.
 The car is successfully blocking the higher frequencies but is not able to soundproof the lower and more energetic frequencies.

 “You will have the same issue with soundproofing your space.
 Your soundproofing is only ever as good as its weakest point, so first you will need to make sure that your space is completely sealed, starting with spaces around doors and windows that should be filled in.
 If the door is hollow, you could try to fill it with sound insulating spray foam or replace it with a dense fire door.
 You can also add a sheet or sheets of soundproofing material that overlaps the frame when the door is closed.